anshu2019/Hidden_Markov_Model/README.md

 # hiddenmarkovmodel
-This code shows a feed forward approach for a hidden markov model.
+Implementation of a Hidden Markov Model for Speech tagging.